-This Anti-Doping Policy takes effect on 1 January 2015.
+This Anti-Doping Policy as amended takes effect on 10 August 2020.

 In this Anti-Doping Policy, references to Sporting Administration Body should be read as references to Equestrian Australia.
-The Equestrian Australia's international federation is Fédération Equestre Internationale.1
+Equestrian Australia's international federation is the Fédération Équestre Internationale (FEI)1.